Carta Security Procedures

 - Sufficiently complex, which may include upper case, lower case, numbers, and symbols

 - Cannot contain common dictionary words or common phrases

 - Cannot contain common patterns, such as 123456

-The company administrator can require company viewers, editors and legal administrators to enable two - factor authentication.
-Go to Settings > General tab.
+The company administrator can require company viewers, editors, and legal administrators to enable two-factor authentication.
+Go to Settings > General tab to do so.